 - Scholarship & Christianity in Oxford (SCIO)

-The Diploma (HE) in Theology, Ministry, and Mission at Wycliffe Hall offers:
+The BA in Theology and Religion at Wycliffe Hall offers:

-- All the intellectual rigour and learning resources of the University of Oxford, combined with the pastoral and ministerial insights of Wycliffe tutors
+- All the intellectual rigour of the University of Oxford, combined with the pastoral and ministerial insights of Wycliffe tutors

 - Sustained personal interaction with and support from tutors